OniAkuma96/Milestone-project---The-Church-of-Iron/README.md

 - Navbar and footer not the same shade of blue.
 Navbar on homepage slightly lighter than navbar on other three pages.

-- Collapsable navbar overflows and is blocked by logo/slogan on smaller screen sizes.

 ## Deployment

 ## Credits